open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 1. Client notifies the Recipient.
 2. Recipient chooses whether to try again.
 If yes then use case continues from step number 3.
 Otherwise use case ends.

-## Supporting use cases

-### UC.Client.09 — Acquire a long-term access token

-**Use Case Context**
-: CDOC2 Client Application asks User to authenticate in order to establish a long-term access token which is required to gain API access to any CDOC2 Capsule Servers.

-**Scope**
-: CDOC2 Client Application (Client)

-**Use Case Level**
-: Subfunction

-**Primary Actor**
-: User

-**Preconditions**

-* CDOC2 Client Application is installed on User system.

-**Success Guarantees**

-* Client has a long-term access token to CDOC2 Capsule Server API-s.
-* Client allows User to encrypt CDOC2 containers for other Recipients besides the User.

-**Main Success Scenario**

-1. Client asks User to authenticate in order to gain access to CDOC2 Capsule Servers.
-2. User agrees to authenticate.
-3. Client opens a web view and directs user to an authentication service (e.g. TARA) that follows the OpenID Connect protocol.
-The authentication request is inside the redirect URL and the request is mediated by a CDOC2 Authentication Server.
-User is shown a choice of authentication methods.
-4. User chooses an authentication method.
-5. User completes the authentication by using an external authentication device.
-6. User is redirected back to the Client, mediated by a CDOC2 Authentication Server.
-7. CDOC2 Authentication Server requests the authentication service an identity token providing a client secret inside the request.
-8. CDOC2 Authentication Server receives the identity token and validates its signature, address and expiration time.
-9. Client receives a long-term access token from the CDOC2 Authentication Server.
-10. Client notifies User that the authentication is succesfully completed.

-**Extensions**

-5a.
-Authentication results in an error:

-1. Authentication service displays the error and offers User to try again or try another authentication method.
-2. Use case continues from step 4.

-5b.
-User cancels the authentication flow:

-1. Client redirects User back to the Client and notifies about the error.
-2. Use case ends.

-7a.
-Identity token is invalid:

-1. Client notifies the User.
-2. Use case ends.

-8a.
-Identity token request expires:

-1. Client notifies the User that the authentication process has to be restarted.
-2. Use case continues from step 1.

-8b.
-Identity token is not valid:

-1. Client notifies the User.
-2. Use case ends.

 # CDOC2 Capsule Server Use Case Model

 ## UC.KTS.01 Forward Capsules